Thank you for joining the effort!

 When does Ramadan Begin?

+Most of the world's 1.8 billion Muslims will observe it in some form.
 This means there is a good chance we might encounter someone – a Muslim friend, a coworker, a neighbor, your child's teacher – who will be celebrating, fasting, and doing all sorts of other activities that are unique for Muslims during this time.

 Get Involved in the Blessing Kit Project